-The complete course is three weeks, from June 11 - 29, 2018.
+The complete course is three weeks, from October 9 - 26, 2018.

 Coursework and assignments for each week open on Monday morning, and should be completed by the following Sunday evening.
 Grace periods are given, but interaction is more effective when the entire class is working on the same topic.
-Participants will connect and collaborate with each other through several forms of interactive media, including short videos, and discussion boards.
+Participants will connect and collaborate with each other through several forms of interactive media, including short videos and discussion boards.

 Week 1: Understanding the Fundamental Drivers

 What are the financial drivers at your school?
 How should the allocation of existing and new resources reflect the school’s mission?